Tragus Piercing FAQ - Info by APP Certified Piercers in NYC

-A tragus piercing is a cartilage piercing placed on the small, firm flap of cartilage in front of the ear canal.
+A tragus piercing is a cartilage piercing placed on the small, firm extension of cartilage in front of the ear canal.
 It has gained popularity for its distinctive placement and aesthetic appeal.
-Many individuals choose curved barbells, labret studs, or small hoops to enhance their overall ear styling.
+Many individuals choose labret studs or small hoops to enhance their overall ear styling.

-A tragus and daith piercing combination involves adorning both the tragus and the daith—the innermost fold of the ear cartilage.
+A tragus and daith piercing combination involves adorning both the tragus and the daith—the innermost ridge of the ear cartilage, above the ear canal.
 This curated ear styling creates a balanced and stylish look, allowing for personalized jewelry choices that complement each other.

-A surface tragus piercing is a variation where the jewelry passes through the skin adjacent to the tragus, rather than through the cartilage itself.
+A surface tragus piercing is a surface piercing that’s positioned vertically, and sits adjacent to the tragus, rather than through the cartilage itself.
 This type of piercing often uses surface bars to minimize the risk of rejection or migration.
 Proper placement and aftercare are crucial for successful healing.

 A tragus piercing typically takes 6 to 12 months to fully heal.
 Healing time depends on factors such as individual healing ability, immune response, and adherence to aftercare.